vimlord/MeshSimulation/README.md

 ###Modification

 The program can be modified as much as one needs to get the desired result.
-To ensure the program's safety, I might suggest leaving the core functions alone unless you intend to modify them.
+To ensure the program's safety, I might suggest leaving the core functions alone unless you intend to alter the interactions between all of the objects in the simulation.
 However, it is up to you to choose how to use the program.